An Interview with Martin Gore: What is ProcessForce for Food and Beverage Businesses?

 Q: How does the system do this?

-A: ProcessForce records what has been bought from the supplier – batch number, expiry date etc, when and where the batch was consumed in production and where the final product has been sold.
+A: ProcessForce for food records what has been bought from the supplier – batch number, expiry date etc, when and where the batch was consumed in production and where the final product has been sold.
 Then when you have a customer complaint, you can record the complaint reason codes, and via a single click see where the how the batch was produced and what went into it.

 View video demonstration of ProcessForce Batch Traceability.